QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

 Each period, the firm rents both factors from the household.

-There is a **single** grand competitive market in which a household can trade date $0$ goods for goods at all other dates $t=1, 2, \ldots, T$.
+There is a **single** grand competitive market in which a household  trades date $0$ goods for goods at all other dates $t=1, 2, \ldots, T$.

 ### Prices